Canada and the Commonwealth

 Commonwealth Heads of Government Meeting (CHOGM)

 Every two years, Commonwealth Heads of Government meet to discuss matters of mutual interest, to review the organization’s work, and to mandate changes they feel are necessary.
-CHOGM 2015 will be held in Malta over the week of November 21st, culminating in the Leaders’ segment from 27 - 29 November.
-Malta has chosen the theme “The Commonwealth – Adding Global Value”, and is organizing a series of parallel events: a Peoples’ Forum for civil society, a Youth Forum, a Women’s Forum (for the first time at a CHOGM), and a Business Forum.
-Canada last hosted a CHOGM in 1987, in Vancouver.
+CHOGM 2015 was held in Malta over the week of November 21st, culminating in the Leaders’ segment from 27 - 29 November.
+Malta selected the theme “The Commonwealth – Adding Global Value”, and organized a series of parallel events: a Peoples’ Forum for civil society, a Youth Forum, a Women’s Forum (for the first time at a CHOGM), and a Business Forum.
+Leaders’ discussions centred on climate change, sustainable development, human rights, migration and countering violent extremism.
+These issues are reflected in the Leaders’ Statement, the Leaders’ Statement on Climate Action and the CHOGM 2015 Communiqué.
+Canada last hosted a CHOGM in 1987 in Vancouver.

 The Commonwealth supports youth in a number of different areas – through the Commonwealth Youth Programme (to which Canada is a principal contributor), it offers the Commonwealth Youth Awards and the Commonwealth Youth Worker Awards, and supports the Sport for Development and Peace programme and various youth and entrepreneur initiatives.

 A number of Commonwealth-related scholarships exist.
 The Canadian Queen Elizabeth II Diamond Jubilee Scholarships are intended to lay the foundation for the next generation of entrepreneurs, public servants, community leaders and academics with innovative minds and a sense of commitment to Canada and the Commonwealth.
+The program provides graduate level scholarships for students from the developing Commonwealth and provides international internships and study periods in the Commonwealth for Canadian graduate level students.
+Individual Canadian universities select award recipients.
 Information on a number of other scholarships made available by universities in Commonwealth countries for Canadian students and researchers can be found here.

 The Royal Commonwealth Society